Expensify/Bedrock/docs/jobs.md

  * **QueryJob( jobID )** - Retrieves the current state and data associated with a job.
    * *jobID* - Identifier of the job to query

- * **FinishJob( jobID, [data], [expectedData] )** - Marks a job as finished, which causes it to repeat if requested.
+ * **FinishJob( jobID, [data], [expectedData] )** - Marks a job as finished.
+A repeat rule can requeue the job.
    * *jobID* - Identifier of the job to finish
    * *data* - (optional) New data object to associate with the job (especially useful if repeating, to pass state to the next worker).
-   * *expectedData* - (optional) The data the job had when it started running.
-If the job has rerunIfDataChanged=true and the data passed here is different from the data currently saved in the DB, the job requeues itself to run again because the current run ran with different data and more processing might be needed.
+   * *expectedData* - The optional, decoded *expectedDataBase64* string.
+Bedrock requeues changed opted-in data instead of applying stale output.

- * **RetryJob( jobID, [expectedData] )** - Requeues a running job.
+ * **RetryJob( jobID, [delay], [nextRun], [name], [data], [jobPriority], [ignoreRepeat], [expectedData], [expectedWorkerData] )** - Requeues a running job.
+   * *jobID* - The job identifier.
+   * *delay* - The optional retry delay in seconds.
+   * *nextRun* - The optional retry time in `YYYY-MM-DD HH:MM:SS` format.
+   * *name* - The optional new job name.
+   * *data* - The optional, strict JSON object from the worker.
+   * *jobPriority* - The optional new priority.
+   * *ignoreRepeat* - Ignores the repeat rule when this optional field is true.
+   * *expectedData* - The optional, decoded *expectedDataBase64* string.
+   * *expectedWorkerData* - The optional RetryJob-only decoded baseline that the worker received.

+RetryJob uses the repeat rule unless *ignoreRepeat* is true.
+Otherwise, *nextRun* takes priority over *delay*.

-   * *expectedData* - (optional) The data the job had when it started running.
-If the job has rerunIfDataChanged=true and the data passed here is different from the data currently saved in the DB, Bedrock preserves the current data and applies the requested retry time.
+If current data differs from *expectedData*, RetryJob keeps the current name and priority.
+It applies the calculated retry time.

+For each top-level data member, Bedrock applies a worker change only when the enqueue did not change that member.

+Bedrock compares worker data with *expectedWorkerData*.
+This comparison prevents JSON decoder conversions from becoming worker changes.

  * **FailJob( jobID, [data], [expectedData] )** - Marks a running job as failed.
    * *jobID* - Identifier of the job to fail.
    * *data* - (optional) New data object to associate with the failed job.
-   * *expectedData* - (optional) The data the job had when it started running.
-If the job has rerunIfDataChanged=true and the data passed here is different from the data currently saved in the DB, the job requeues itself to run again instead of being marked as failed.
+   * *expectedData* - The optional, decoded *expectedDataBase64* string.
+Changed opted-in data is requeued instead of failed.

  * **DeleteJob( jobID )** - Removes all trace of a job.
    * *jobID* - Identifier of the job to delete

-For *CreateJobs*, set *unique*, *overwrite*, and *rerunIfDataChanged* on each object in the *jobs* array.
+For *CreateJobs*, set *unique*, *overwrite*, and *uniqueAsRetry* on each object in the *jobs* array.
 Do not put these fields inside *data*.

-## `rerunIfDataChanged` behavior
+## `uniqueAsRetry` behavior

-The *rerunIfDataChanged* option is a boolean that defaults to false.
-When enabled, if a job's data changed while it was running because it was updated by another call to create this same unique job, then it requeues the job after finishing.
+The *uniqueAsRetry* option is a boolean.
+The default value is false.

+If a new enqueue changes a running job, this option adds one subsequent run.

-Set *rerunIfDataChanged=true* to enable this behavior.
+Set *uniqueAsRetry=true* to enable this behavior.
 The option has these requirements:

 * Set *unique=true*.
 Bedrock must reuse one job row with the same name.
 * Keep *overwrite* enabled.
 Bedrock must merge the data from each new enqueue into that row.
-* Pass the immutable data returned by `GetJob` or `GetJobs` as *expectedData* to `FinishJob`, `RetryJob`, or `FailJob`.
+* Strictly Base64-decode *expectedDataBase64* to an opaque string.
+Pass that unchanged string as *expectedData*.
-* Do not create child jobs from a job that uses `rerunIfDataChanged`.
+* Do not create child jobs from a job that uses `uniqueAsRetry`.
 If the job's data changes, children created during that run may contain stale work.
 Bedrock cannot determine whether to keep those children for the next run, so it does not support this combination.
 Nevertheless, a job that uses this option can still be a child of another job.

+Do not parse and encode *expectedData* again.
+A JSON round trip can change number values and object types.

-The normal *data* completion field remains the worker's final output.
-Do not use the worker's modified output as *expectedData*.
+The normal *data* completion field contains the final worker output.
+Do not use this modified output as *expectedData*.

-Workers managed by BedrockWorkerManager.php handle expectedData automatically.
+For RetryJob only, preserve the decoded data that the worker received.
+Send that value as *expectedWorkerData*.

+`BedrockWorkerManager.php` handles *expectedData* and *expectedWorkerData* automatically.

 Bedrock stores the opt-in as a private boolean named `_bedrockRerunIfDataChanged` in the job data.